flenniken/statictea/docs/md/functions.md

 # fun_int_sosi

 Create an int from a number string.
+It generates a warning when the number string is not an int.

 ~~~javascript
 int = func(numString: string, roundOption: optional string) int